THoeken/powermatcher/about.md

 *

 # Commercial use #
-Companies can only use the PowerMatcher trademark in any publications if they are a member of the Flexiblepower alliance network ([FAN](http://www.flexiblepower.org/)).
+Companies can only use the PowerMatcher trademark (in any publication) if they are a member of the Flexiblepower alliance network ([FAN](http://www.flexiblepower.org/)).
-More information on memberships can be found on [http://www.flexiblepower.org/](http://www.flexiblepower.org/join/)
+More information on memberships can be found on [http://www.flexiblepower.org/](http://www.flexiblepower.org/join/).

 ## Contact ##
 If you want to get in touch.

 * Github (fire an issue)
 * Twitter
 * info (_a_t_) flexiblepower.org